Buying a used yacht can take up a great deal of your time if you do not adhere to a defined process.

 Take the boat out on a sea trial for testing performance and handling.
 Keep in mind that operating with a partial crew compared to a full passenger complement can be worlds apart.
 Check all major equipment, including stabilizer, air conditioning, etc.

-The sea trial, which is generally no more than four hours, is regularly paid for by the seller.
 Check cruising and max speeds during the trial and evaluate how the boat moves and sounds throughout the interior.

 It is strongly advised to hire an independent marine surveyor.
 Like a home inspector, the surveyor will do a total inspection and write up a report on the state of the boat.
-Note: the buyer is responsible for the marine surveyor cost, and the cost of hauling the boat to inspect hull, stabilizers and propellers.

 After successful survey and sea trial, the buyer gives written acceptance of the vessel.
 If the buyer chooses not to go through with the sale, the 10% deposit is now at risk.
 Deficiencies discovered during the survey are often accommodated by a conditional acceptance allowing the seller time to remedy defects or to offer a monetary concession for the buyer.